jeeachoi/DEVisual_Shiny/README.md

 R/shiny app for DE visualization

 ## 1. Installation
-This app requires the following packages:
+This app requires the following packages: grDevices, gplots, SCPattern

 To install the shiny packages, in R run: